Skip to main content

 When editing a design or interface, the Standard paths section lists any standard paths that have been defined on it, plus the standard paths inherited from any implemented interfaces.
 They may be organised into groups for convenience.
 Select beside a group to show the standard paths within it.

-A standard path is a handy shortcut to an attribute on a connected design/interface, which users would otherwise have to navigate to via the Pathfinder.
-This can involve "hopping" to a parent design/interface (that links to the current one) or to a child design/interface (the current one links to it), for any number of hops.
-Not only does this bring the connected attribute within easy reach, it also surfaces the attribute to users that may be unaware of it!
+A standard path is a shortcut to an attribute on a connected design/interface, which users would otherwise need to navigate to using the Pathfinder.
+It may involve "hopping" to a parent design/interface (which links to the current one), or to a child design/interface (the current one links to it), for any number of hops.
+This brings the connected attribute within easy reach and surfaces it to users that may be unaware of its availability!

 You can add any number of standard paths to any design/interface.
 Custom standard paths added by your organisation are identifiable by their button.